Constrained Routing Between Non-Visible Vertices: Introduction

 This model has been studied extensively in the context of motion planning.
 Clarkson \cite{C87} was one of the first to study this problem.
 He showed how to construct a $(1+\epsilon)$-{\em spanner} of $\Vis(P,S)$ with a linear number of edges.
 A subgraph $H$ of $G$ is called a $t$-{\em spanner} of $G$ (for $t\geq 1$) if for each pair of vertices $u$ and $v$, the shortest path in $H$ between $u$ and $v$ has length at most $t$ times the shortest path between $u$ and $v$ in $G$.
 The smallest value $t$ for which $H$ is a $t$-spanner is the \emph{spanning ratio} or \emph{stretch factor} of $H$.
 Following Clarkson's result, Das \cite{D97} showed how to construct a spanner of $\Vis(P,S)$ with constant spanning ratio and constant degree.
 Bose and Keil \cite{BK06} showed that the Constrained Delaunay Triangulation is a 2.42-spanner of $\Vis(P,S)$.
 Recently, the constrained half-$\Theta_6$-graph (which is identical to the constrained Delaunay graph whose empty visible region is an equilateral triangle) was shown to be a plane 2-spanner of $\Vis(P,S)$~\cite{BFRV12Constrained} and all constrained $\Theta$-graphs with at least 6 cones were shown to be spanners as well~\cite{BR14}.

 Spanners of $\Vis(P, S)$ are desirable because they can be sparse and the bounded stretch factor certifies that paths do not make large detours compared to the shortest path in $\Vis(P, S)$.
 Thus, by using a spanner we can compact a potentially large network using a small number of edges at the cost of a small detour when sending the messages.
 Unfortunately, little is known on how to route once the network has been built.
 Bose~\etal~\cite{BFRV2017RoutingJournal} showed that it is possible to route locally and 2-competitively between any two visible vertices in the constrained $\Theta_6$-graph.
 Additionally, an 18-competitive routing algorithm between any two visible vertices in the constrained half-$\Theta_6$-graph was provided (the definition of these two graphs as well as formal definitions of {\em local} and {\em competitiveness ratio} are given in Section~\ref{sec_thetadef}).
+Intuitively, a routing strategy is $c$-competitive if, for every pair of vertices $u$ and $v$, the length of its path between $u$ and $v$ is at most $c$ times that of the shortest path between the vertices.
 While it seems like a serious shortcoming that these routing algorithms only route between pairs of visible vertices, in the same paper the authors also showed that no deterministic local routing algorithm can be $o(\sqrt{n})$-competitive between all pairs of vertices of the constrained $\Theta_6$-graph, regardless of the amount of memory one is allowed to use.
 As such, the best one can hope for in this setting is an $O(\sqrt{n})$ competitive routing ratio.